1. How does BlephEx® work?

 4. How much will it cost?

-Answer: We don't keep track of what offices charge for BlephEx.
+Answer: We don't keep track of what offices charge for BlephEx®.
 Each practice is different depending on geographic location.
 The best thing to do is to call the practice near you and find out.

-6. How common is blepharitis or dry eye disease?
+5. How common is blepharitis or dry eye disease?

 Answer: It has been estimated that up to 2/3 of all patients walking into an eye doctors office have some level of lid margin disease.

-8. Does BlephEx hurt?
+7. Does BlephEx® hurt?

 Answer: No, it is recommended you continue all of your other drops that any eye doctor has you on.

-10. Can I perform BlephEx at home?
+9. Can I perform BlephEx® at home?

-Answer: No, due to the close proximity of the eye, BlephEx is only to be performed by a professional eye care specialist or trained staff, in an office or hospital setting.
+Answer: No, due to the close proximity of the eye, BlephEx® is only to be performed by a professional eye care specialist or trained staff, in an office or hospital setting.

 Answer: Absolutely yes.
 Contact lens wearers are 10 times more likely to develop an early biofilm and will get inflammatory damage to their tear glands much earlier in life.
-Having regular BlephEx treatments performed every 6 months will keep your tear glands healthy and help you avoid a condition known as "Contact Lens Intolerance", a condition in which the eye begins to reject the wear of a contact lens due to constant exposure to the inflammatory factors of the biofilm.
+Having regular BlephEx® cleaning procedures performed every 6 months will keep your eyelids healthy.